SonicSpeed13425/SonicSpeed13425/README.md

 ## Using my about me as a template!
 - You can fully use my about me as a template for your about me and create a even better about me!
-- Discord uses some of the same markdown features like -# making your text small -# this should be small text!
+- Discord uses some of the same markdown features like "``" doing this `amogus`

 # Enjoy the projects i make for you!